The First Frost: Reception

-The First Frost was one of the most anticipated series in 2025.
-Within a week of its release, it entered Netflix's Top 10 in Southeast Asia, Hong Kong and Taiwan.
 Director Qu Youning joined the post-screening exchange at the 30th Busan International Film Festival, South Korea.
-Before its release, the series collected over 8M reservations on Youku's romantic C-drama list.
+Before its release, the series collected over 8M reservations on Youku.
+It surpassed billions of views across Douyin and Xiaohongshu; set the record for contemporary dramas, and was named the 'Hottest Youth Idol C-Drama'.
 Its popularity led to its first merchandise pop-up store in Taiwan.

-It surpassed billions of views across Youku, Douyin and Xiaohongshu.
+During its release, Bai Jingting and Zhang Ruonan were ranked 'Top C-Drama Artists in the International Market'.
+Bai's role as Sang Yan was ranked 1st on the 'Character Index List'.